Skip to content

 • diamond

 note that the document renderer can make some of these symbols wrong for their intended application.
-Acrobat reader prefers to use its own rendering on top of what the specification says should be shown (especially when the forms hihlighting features are used)
+Acrobat reader prefers to use its own rendering on top of what the specification says should be shown (especially when the forms highlighting features are used)

 Widget shape